Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems

+In the low-regularity case, this integral is understood in the piecewise smooth sense described in \ref{appendix:conv_low_regularity}, where the jump contribution to $\mathsf{d}q$ is omitted.
+Higher-dimensional phase spaces are handled by adding up the individual one-dimensional loops:

-The triangle inequality allows us to reduce the convergence analysis of approximations to loop integrals in higher dimensional phase-space to the original scalar case.
+The triangle inequality allows us to reduce the convergence analysis of approximations to loop integrals in higher-dimensional phase space to the scalar case.
 This is because both the continuous and approximate loop integrals split additively over each degree of freedom.
-Hence, we find that the pseudospectral approximation of the loop integral in $\mathbb{R}^{2d}$ for $H^r$ data scales as
+Hence, the pseudospectral approximation satisfies